pkitazos/allocation-app/docs/evaluation-guide.md

 - In that same email you will find two `*.csv` files that you will need while completing the tasks on the task sheet.

 - The evaluation form can be found [here](https://uofg.qualtrics.com/jfe/form/SV_0ezNxahTBLeAfem)

+- Due to some caching issues I wasn't able to fix everywhere, if it seems like sometimes the application is not updating correctly, try refreshing the page